5.7L Chevy LS1 Turbo Kit Guide

 - Water/methanol kit: $650-1,000 (Optional)

-Once you start to venture beyond the 550 horsepower mark on a turbo LS1 build, most LS enthusiasts claim that the bottom end is on borrowed time.
-While the LS1 crank is rated for somewhere around 800 horsepower, the cast aluminum pistons and rods are the weak point.
+Once you start to venture beyond the 550 horsepower mark on a turbo build, most LS enthusiasts claim that the bottom end is on borrowed time.
+While the LS1 crank is rated for somewhere around 800 horsepower, the cast aluminum pistons and rods are the weak points.
 There really aren’t many limiting factors at this horsepower range either.
 For that reason, it is recommended to invest in forged rods and pistons to future-proof your turbo setup.
 With that being said, there are plenty of turbo LS1 owners pushing the 600 horsepower mark on stock internals.
 There’s just no guarantee on the reliability front.
-One way to mitigate that a bit is by installing an LS1 meth injection kit, which will significantly reduce your LS1’s internal temperatures and prevent detonation.
+One way to mitigate that a bit is by installing a meth injection kit, which will significantly reduce your engine’s internal temperatures and prevent detonation.

 While the rotating assembly itself is able to withstand the pressure, a quality set of head studs and main stud bolts are a good investment to ensure as little movement from the rotating assembly as possible.